Why is an artery classified as an organ in the human body? | Channels for Pearson+

 1

 Step 1: Begin by understanding the definition of an organ in the human body.
-An organ is a structure composed of two or more tissue types working together to perform specific functions.
+An organ is a structure composed of two or more types of tissues that work together to perform specific functions.

 Step 2: Analyze the structure of an artery.
-Arteries are composed of multiple tissue types, including epithelial tissue (endothelium), smooth muscle tissue, and connective tissue, which work together to transport blood throughout the body.
+Arteries are blood vessels that transport oxygenated blood away from the heart to the rest of the body.

-Step 3: Consider the function of an artery.
-Its primary role is to carry oxygenated blood away from the heart to various tissues and organs, which is a specific and vital function in the circulatory system.
+Step 3: Identify the tissue types present in an artery.
+Arteries are composed of multiple tissue types, including epithelial tissue (endothelium lining), smooth muscle tissue (for contraction and regulation of blood flow), and connective tissue (providing structural support).

-Step 4: Evaluate the incorrect options.
-For example, arteries do not transport oxygen directly into cells (this is the role of capillaries), and they are not classified as organs based on their size or being the largest blood vessel.
+Step 4: Relate the function of an artery to its classification as an organ.
+The combination of these tissues allows arteries to perform their specific function of transporting blood efficiently, which meets the criteria for being classified as an organ.

-Step 5: Conclude that the correct answer is: 'Because it is composed of multiple tissue types working together to perform a specific function,' as this aligns with the definition of an organ and the structure and function of arteries.
+Step 5: Conclude that the correct answer is: 'Because it is composed of multiple tissue types working together to perform a specific function,' as this aligns with the definition of an organ in Anatomy & Physiology.

 Watch next